-Figure 3.
+Figure 1.
 Post-graduation Plans of Graduating Senior Psychological Science Majors.

-Close to 50% of students in our sample indicated that they intended to attend graduate school following graduation and close to 10% indicated that they planned to attend a professional school (e.g., Medical School, Law School).
-In response to the question asking whether they had been accepted to a school already, 31% of the students who indicated that they planned to attend graduate school in psychology reported that they have already been accepted to a school.
-Of the students who indicated that they planned to enter the workforce, 29% indicated that they had already accepted a job.
+More than 40% of students in our sample indicated that they intended to attend graduate school following graduation and close to 25% indicated that they planned to attend a professional school (e.g., Medical School, Law School).